For once, it is not a human guest causing trouble for short-term rental hosts.

 But, as a dedicated planner, I’m already building out my plan of action for the first 30-90 days after re-opening, and stocking my rental with all the necessary items to help guests feel safe and comfortable.
 Of course, I plan to reassess this plan in consultation with the organizations in our Ultimate Guide to Covid-19 Cleaning and my STR’s cleaners.

-But for now, here is what I have developed.
+But for now, here is what I have developed for recommended procedures and cleaning supplies.

 Buffer Between Guests

 Once my county is open for business again, I plan to implement a 24-72 hour buffer between checkout and the next check-in.
-This will help to protect my cleaners’ health and give them plenty of time to assess how long a turnover will take based on the new norms of virus-busting cleaning procedures.
+This will help to protect my cleaners’ health and give them plenty of time to assess how long a turnover will take based on the new norms of virus-busting cleaning procedures with the recommended disinfecting products and cleaning supplies.

 Hand Sanitizer for Guests